tarakc02/tarakc02.github.io/mathgames.md

 ---

 <h1>JUST WHATEVER</h1>
+- [GNU tools for data analysts](https://github.com/tarakc02/gnutools): Introducing some of the GNU utilities in a Unix terminal by way of analogies to the verbs of SQL, dplyr, etc.
 - [Branch and bound using lazily evaluated lists](/branch-and-bound): Implementing a branch-and-bound solver for the knapsack problem using lazily evaluated lists, and comparing performance of different approximation algorithms.
 - [Population inferences from incomplete and biased data](/mse): Using multiple systems estimation techniques to make defensible inferences about a population when our data is incomplete and/or biased.
 - [Searching for Ramanujan's taxicab numbers](/taxicab): Trying to find numbers that can be expressed as the sum of two positive cubes in two different ways.